 PHILOSOPHY ACTIONS EXAMPLES 4 We believe that students bring a variety of learning styles, expression styles, interests, and abilities to the classroom.
 We differentiate our instruction to allow students to draw on their strengths and develop their weaknesses.
 We use flexible grouping to divide students according to interests, abilities, learning styles, and expression styles at different times.
-We use differentiated learning software (Renzulli Learning) to customize research and practice opportunities for each student.
+We use differentiated learning software (Renzulli Learning) to customize research and practise opportunities for each student.
 5 We believe that teachers are professionals with the ability to make valid and weighty informal assessments.
 We collaborate regularly with other teachers to design, discuss, reflect on, and refine units based on formal and informal assessments.
 We use the perspectives of multiple teachers to gain a whole picture of each student's learning.
 6 We believe that parents can and do contribute valuable assessment data, which should be actively sought.
 We collaborate regularly with parents to discuss and reflect on student learning.
 At the beginning and end of each unit, we solicit parent input and feedback as to how students demonstrate new learning from the unit at home.
-7 We believe that students must be able to competently self- assess in order to reflect on their learning and change and develop as a life-long learner.
-We actively teach our students to self-assess in both academic and behavioral areas.
+7 We believe that students must be able to competently self-assess in order to reflect on their learning and change and develop as life-long learners.
+We actively teach our students to self and peer assess in both academic and behavioural areas.
 At the end of units, we ask students to reflect on their learning and experiences, and make contributions to their portfolios.
 8 We believe that the best assessments are those that are most authentic.
 We do not assess reading and writing by artificially contrived tasks that real readers and writers do not do; rather, we assess reading by reading and writing by writing.
 We seek assessments that reflect and affect the real world, for example, writing a letter to a publication.

-We believe that there are many valid ways for students to show their understanding to us for any knowledge, skill, or expectation that is being assessed.

-We do not require that all students have their knowledge and abilities assessed in the same way.
-We value and validate multiple and creative forms of assessment.
-We believe that the important thing is to know that the student got it.
+9 In assessing learning, we believe that there are many valid ways for students to show their understanding to us for any knowledge, skill, or We do not require that all students have their knowledge and abilities assessed in the same way.
+We value and validate multiple and creative For every unit's summative assessment(s), the student may choose among assessment tasks to demonstrate his or her expectation that is being forms of assessment.
+We understanding of the central l assessed. believe that the important thing idea. is to know that the student got it. l We take appropriate measures l based on data analysis and l We believe that assessment We regularly analyze, reflect, interpretation.
+We l data is important for everyone interpret and then share communicate assessment data l 10 involved in a student's assessment data with students, and/or concerns to parents in a academic life, not only for the teachers, administration, timely manner and do not wait l teachers. parents, and the community. for scheduled parent/teacher conferences and/or official report cards.